sarahrobertsco/prompt_engineering/Advanced-Strategies/Complex Prompt-Construction-Techniques.md

 - **Example**: "If it's raining, describe indoor activities suitable for children; otherwise, suggest outdoor activities."

 ### 2. Chained Prompts
-- **Overview**: A series of interconnected prompts that build upon each other.
+- - **Overview**: This approach involves guiding the AI to articulate intermediate reasoning steps before presenting the final answer.
+By decomposing complex queries into smaller, manageable parts, the Chain of Thought (CoT) method helps the model to generate more precise responses.
+It uses natural language statements, such as “Let’s think step by step,” to explicitly encourage the AI to generate a series of intermediate reasoning steps.
-- **Example**: "First, write a summary of the latest tech news.
+ - **Example**:  "To calculate the total cost, first determine the price per item, then multiply by the number of items." or "First, write a summary of the latest tech news.
 Then, based on that summary, list potential impacts on the stock market."

 ### 3. Multi-part Prompts
 - **Overview**: Prompts that contain several parts, each requiring a different type of response.